ehowey/gatsby-theme-empty/README.md

 ## Lightning start

-This might look like a lot of steps - I just broke it down into small steps.
-The main thing creating a new repo from this template and then running a quick find and replace in your code editor of choice.
+This might look like a lot of steps - but I just broke it down into detailed steps.
+The two key parts are creating a new repo using this template and then running a find and replace in your code editor of choice replacing `empty` with your theme name of choice.

 1. Click `Use This Template` and create a new repo for your project from this template.